SoftUni-Internal/interactive-content/EN/11-QA-Introduction/05-Testing.md

 Evaluating exit criteria is a process defining when to **stop testing**.

-It depends on coverage of code, functionality or risk.
+It depends on the coverage of code, functionality, or risk.

-Basically it also depends on **business risk**, cost and time and vary from project to project.
+Basically, it also depends on **business risk**, cost, and time and varies from project to project.

-Exit criteria come into picture, **when**:
+Exit criteria come into the picture, **when**:

 * Maximum test cases are executed with certain pass percentage;
-* Bug rate falls below certain level;
+* Bug rate falls below a certain level;
 * When we achieve the deadlines.

 Evaluating exit criteria has the following **major tasks**:

-* To assess if more test are needed or if the exit criteria specified should be changed;
+* To assess if more test is needed or if the exit criteria specified should be changed;
 * To write a test summary report for stakeholders.

 ## Test Closure activities

-Test closure activities are done when software is ready to be delivered.
+Test closure activities are done when the software is ready to be delivered.
-The testing can be closed for the other reasons also like:
+The testing can be closed for other reasons also like:

-* When a project is **cancelled**;
+* When a project is ** canceled**;
 * When some target is **achieved**;
 * When a maintenance release or update is **done**.
 [/slide]